Commission to Inquire into Child Abuse: Irish reaction

 Irish President Mary McAleese called the abuse "an atrocious betrayal of love", saying: "My heart goes out to the victims of this terrible injustice, an injustice compounded by the fact that they had to suffer in silence for so long."

 Irish Minister for Finance, Brian Lenihan, called for religious orders to increase their contributions to the State compensation fund.

-Irish Minister for Justice, Equality and Law Reform, Dermot Ahern, said the report would be examined by members of the Garda Síochána to check for possible criminal prosecutions.
+Minister for Justice, Equality and Law Reform, Dermot Ahern, said the report would be examined by members of the Garda Síochána to check for possible criminal prosecutions.

 A book of solidarity was opened at the Mansion House in Dublin, with more than 2,000 people having signed it by 23 May 2009.
 Lord Mayor of Dublin, Eibhlin Byrne, described how citizens were approaching her to personally express their solidarity as well.

 Cardinal Seán Brady (leader of the Catholic Church in Ireland) said he was "profoundly sorry and deeply ashamed that children suffered in such awful ways in these institutions.
 This report makes it clear that great wrong and hurt were caused to some of the most vulnerable children in our society.
 It documents a shameful catalogue of cruelty: neglect, physical, sexual and emotional abuse, perpetrated against children."
 He declared that anyone responsible for abusing children in Catholic-run institutions should be held to account.
 This was echoed by Most Reverend Vincent Nichols (leader of the Catholic Church in England and Wales) "no matter how long ago it happened".

 Father Michael Mernagh, the 70-year-old Augustinian priest who recently made a 272 km pilgrimage from Cobh to Dublin in atonement for the church's response to clerical child sex abuse said he was appalled at the extent and longevity of the abuse, "particularly at the role of the state and the government that seem to have colluded in actually encouraging children to be brought into these institutions to keep up the numbers."